yxuansu/MAGIC/story_generation/image_index/README.md

 <span id='build_index'/>

 ### 1. Build Image Index from Scratch:
-Generally speaking, given a set of raw images, we use CLIP to compute their representations and store them in several files for an easy access.
+Given a set of raw images, we use CLIP to compute their representations and store them in several files for an easy access.
 To build your own image index, you should run the following command:
 ```yaml
 chmod +x ./build_index.sh
 ./build_index.sh